-Comparative Literature MA (joint degree) 2024 entry
+Comparative Literature MA 2025 entry

 Comparative Literature at St Andrews opens up literary study across boundaries of culture and language.
 It offers students the chance to read texts of any genre, of any period, and written in a multitude of languages, all in English translation.
-Drawing on expertise from across The School of Modern Languages and beyond, the programme considers the relationships that exist between literatures around the world, allowing students to push at the boundaries of textual analysis and read without borders.
+Drawing on expertise from across the School of Modern Languages and beyond, the programme considers the relationships that exist between literatures around the world, allowing students to push at the boundaries of textual analysis and read without borders.

 As well as exploring the different cultural, socio-political, and historical forces that have helped form national and transnational canons, the course also focuses on close reading and introduces you to comparative methodologies and literary theories, developing your analytical, descriptive, and evaluative skills.
 You will have the opportunity to read, discuss, and present reasoned arguments, and work on writing with precision, clarity and creativity.